 - 2 leaves kale, roughly chopped

 - 1 teaspoon ground black pepper

-- Heat olive oil in a large pot over medium heat.
+- Heat water in a large pot over medium heat.
 Cook and stir onion and celery in hot oil until onion is softened and translucent, about 5 minutes.

 - Stir garlic into the onion mixture; cook and stir until fragrant, 2 to 3 minutes more.

 - Pour vegetable broth and tomato sauce into pot.
 Simmer for about 10 minutes.